-Development of a novel palm fiber biofilm electrode reactor (PBER) for nitrate-contaminated wastewater treatment: performance and mechanism
+Development of a novel palm fiber biofilm electrode reactor (PBER) for nitrate-contaminated wastewater treatment: performance and mechanism†

-A novel palm fiber biofilm electrode reactor (PBER) was developed, and its denitrification mechanism was analyzed by investigating denitrification performance, extracellular polymeric substances (EPS) and microbial community.
-The results showed that palm fiber was a stable and efficient electrode embedding material.
-Almost 100% nitrate removal efficiency was achieved at 250 mA/m2 with rarely accumulation of nitrite and ammonium.
-Moreover, a lower energy consumption of 3.84 × 10−3 kWh/g NO- 3-N was obtained.
+A novel palm fiber biofilm electrode reactor (PBER) was developed, and its denitrification mechanism was analyzed by investigating its denitrification performance, extracellular polymeric substances (EPS) and microbial community.
+The results showed that palm fiber is a stable and efficient electrode embedding material.
+Almost 100% nitrate removal efficiency was achieved at 250 mA m−2 with hardly any accumulation of nitrite and ammonium.
+Moreover, a low energy consumption of 3.84 × 10−3 kW h g−1 NO–N was obtained.
 It was confirmed that nitrate could be reduced by extracellular electron transfer through fulvic acid-like and humic acid-like substances in EPS.
-And EPS promoted biofilm stability and microbial activity at optimal current density.
-Furthermore, the hydrogen autotrophic denitrifying and electroactive bacterium were significantly enriched at 250 mA/m2.
-This study proposed an efficient BER for nitrate-contaminated wastewater treatment and provided an approach for the evaluation of denitrification mechanism in bioelectrochemical systems.
+Also, EPS promoted the biofilm stability and microbial activity at the optimal current density.
+Furthermore, the hydrogen autotrophic denitrifying and electroactive bacteria were significantly enriched at 250 mA m−2.
+Thus, this study proposes an efficient BER for nitrate-contaminated wastewater treatment and provides an approach for the evaluation of the denitrification mechanism in bioelectrochemical systems.